Milldrew-Soft/directive-tasks/README.txt

 1. Create a block of text in your html.
 2. Create a structural directive named unless with the @angular/cli (ng).
+3. Use an input decorator to define a function named unless whose argument is the condition passed into the unless directive. unless="condition"
+4. Write a function definiton for